- This Policy

 |Summary - This Policy

-This Policy is issued by j2 Cloud Services, LLC on behalf of itself, its subsidiaries and its affiliates (including any entity lawfully trading under the Fax.com™ brand) (together, “Company”, “we”, “us” and “our”) and is addressed to individuals outside our organisation with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “you”).
+This Policy is issued by Consensus Cloud Solutions Inc (operating as part of Consensus®) on behalf of itself, its subsidiaries and its affiliates (together, “Company”, “we”, “us” and “our”) and is addressed to individuals outside our organization with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “you”).
 Defined terms used in this Policy are explained in Section (S) below.

 This Policy may be amended or updated from time to time to reflect changes in our practices with respect to the Processing of Personal Data, or changes in applicable law.
 We encourage you to read this Policy carefully, and to regularly check this page to review any changes we might make in accordance with the terms of this Policy.